jmahler/CSCI-21-Programs-Algorithms-2/README.md

 wc
 --

-Word count expects data to be provided on standard in and it will terminate when it reaches the end of input.
-At the end it will display all the words along with their count.
-And it will also display a summary of the top most occurrences.
+The word count program (wc) will count the number of words in a text file and display the top most occurances.
+It is run bat piping a file in to standard in as shown below.

 	shell$ cat scripts/ForrestGump.txt | ./wc

-Various text files are included in the directory 'scripts/'.
-The results can be quite entertaining.
+Various text files are included in the directory 'scripts/' and the results can be quite entertaining.
-For example, in the previous command the top occurrences unsurprisingly are 'forrest' and 'jenny'.
+For example, when the words were counted of the move script for Forrest Gump (see previous example) the top most occurances were, unsurpisingly, 'forrest' and 'jenny'.

 To improve results the data is filtered and normalized.
 For example: occurrences such as 'The', 'the', 'The!' are normalized